 Trustees Meetings attended Out of possible

-R S Cartledge (Vice Chairman) 7 7
+R S Cartledge (Vice Chairman) 6 7

-K Krynicki (Accounting officer) 7 7
+K Krynicki (Accounting officer) 6 7

 J Lamaison (Chairman) 7 7

-C Newell 7 7
+C Newell 6 7

-D Reynell 6 7
+D Reynell (Resigned 28 October 2022) 6 7

-R Tipping 5 7
+R Tipping 6 7

 The Trustees undertook a Skills Audit in July 2021.
 The audit showed a favourable mix of skills and competencies.
 It was felt Trustees had the skills and attributes needed to support the School and together with the Trustees induction pack and training opportunities these Trustees make a valuable contribution in their role.
-However, Trustees still felt there was work to be done and a schedule of training would be prepared.
+However, Trustees still felt there was work to be done and a schedule of training would be discussed further.
 The work covered by the Trustees is found in the Academies handbook of which Trustees receive updated versions annually.
 Members of the Trust board also attend LGB committee meetings where specific areas of school responsibilities are discussed.
 Data is produced by experienced staff which is subject to strict audit regulations and meet the requirements of statutory returns.
-The past 18 months have proved challenging for both Trustees and the Trust under Covid restrictions.
-However, the Trust has continued to perform at the highest level and both teaching and learning and financial monitoring have been driven forward despite these restrictions.
+The Trust has continued to perform at the highest level and both teaching and learning and financial monitoring continue to be driven forward.